stoplightio/docs/articles/prism/runtime.md

 # Double Dollar - $$

-Double Dollar sign is the collection object.
+Double dollar sign is the collection object.

 ##### Stop